ethereumjs/ethereumjs-monorepo/packages/tx/docs/classes/eip2930transaction.default.md

 Format: `0x01 || rlp([chainId, nonce, gasPrice, gasLimit, to, value, data, accessList, signatureYParity (v), signatureR (r), signatureS (s)])`

-Note that in contrast to the legacy tx serialization format this in not valid RLP any more due to the raw tx type preceeding and concatenated to the RLP encoding of the values.
+Note that in contrast to the legacy tx serialization format this is not valid RLP any more due to the raw tx type preceeding and concatenated to the RLP encoding of the values.